Corsa Specialised Vehicles

 Corsa Specialised Vehicles (CSV) is a small-scale automaker established in 1994 that is based in Mildura, Victoria, Australia.
 Its range consists of V8-engined high performance cars based on those produced by Holden.

-Since its founder, Peter Dichiera (engine builder and 1970s drag racer, nicknamed "Mildura Maverick"), decided that CSV would not simply build modified versions of existing Holden cars, in 1996 it obtained government approval under the Australian Design Rules (ADR) scheme.
+Since its founder, Peter Dichiera (an engine builder and 1970s drag racer), decided that CSV would not simply build modified versions of existing Holden cars, in 1996 it obtained government approval under the Australian Design Rules (ADR) scheme.
 In so doing, CSV became a "secondary manufacturer" in the same mold as its established large-scale rival, Holden Special Vehicles (HSV).

 CSV's famed tuner reputation was established with the first vehicle built in 1994.
 Badged Corsa 220i ("corsa" meaning "race" in Italian), it was based on a Holden Berlina (VR).
 The interest arising from the favourable results of this new high performance sedan against an HSV equivalent, as published in a national automotive magazine, caused CSV to build a further two vehicles by special order and begin exhibiting at Australian motorshows.

 The CSV range grew to include: